+/!\\ Warning:

-- 1. Be sure to turn off and unplug the projector about one hour before cleaning.
-Failure to do so could result in a severe burn. - 2.
-Use only a dampened cloth when cleaning.
-Do not allow water to enter the ventilation openings on the projector. - 3.
-If a little water gets into the projector interior while cleaning, leave unplugged in a well-ventilated room for several hours before using. - 4.
-If a lot of water gets into the projector interior when cleaning, have the projector serviced.
+1. Be sure to turn off and unplug the projector at least 30 minutes before cleaning.
+Failure to do so could result in a severe burn.

+2. Use only a dampened cloth when cleaning.
+Do not allow water to enter the ventilation openings on the projector.

+3. If a little water gets into the projector interior while cleaning, leave unplugged in a well-ventilated room for several hours before using.

+4. If a lot of water gets into the projector interior when cleaning, have the projector serviced.